juanuys/juanuys.github.io/_posts/2022-02-13-research-question.md

 ![The player forgetting curve](/assets/posts/2022-02-13-research-question/hodent.png)

-Therefore, I would like my games to respectful of people's time.
+Therefore, I would like my games to be respectful of people's time.

 ## Part 3.1